Nigel Gibbs: Managerial career

 On 1 February 2014, after the dismissal of Brian McDermott, Gibbs took charge of Leeds United as caretaker manager in the 5–1 win over local rivals Huddersfield Town.

 On 15 December 2014, Gibbs was appointed first-team coach at Millwall.
 He then became the Under-19s coach at Tottenham Hotspur in the 2016–17 season.

 He later became an assistant to Paul Clement at Swansea City, but left the club in December 2017 following the sacking of Clement.
 He worked in Reading as an assistant manager, before he left in late 2018 with the arrival of new manager José Manuel Gomes.
 In July 2019, Gibbs returned to Tottenham Hotspur and was appointed Assistant Head of Player Development for Under-17 to Under-23.

 In the latter half of February 2021, Nigel Gibbs was brought in to Portsmouth to assist Portsmouth assistant Joe Gallen during the temporary absence of manager Kenny Jackett.

 On 20 April 2021, Gibbs was confirmed as interim head coach at Tottenham Hotspur alongside Chris Powell, following the appointment of Ryan Mason as interim manager.
+On 25 April 2023, Gibbs was appointed acting first team coach at Tottenham following several dismissals from the coaching staff.
+He left Tottenham in September 2024 to become assistant manager of Asteras Tripolis in Greece under Claude Makelele with whom he had worked at Swansea City.

+On 13 December 2024, Gibbs was confirmed as having joined the first team coaching setup at Reading under Noel Hunt as Assistant Manager.

+In June 2025, Gibbs was appointed assistant head coach at West Bromwich Albion, supporting the newly appointed Ryan Mason.